sbnguah/MedStatsBook/_book/Logistic-Regression.md

 ## Logistic regression with a single binary predictor
-Our mission is to determine the relationship between the anc (anc) type used for managing pregnant women and outcome of the pregnancy (death).
+Our mission is to determine the relationship between the anc (anc) type used for managing pregnant women and the outcome of the pregnancy (death).
 To answer this question we run a logistic regression model in its simplest form as below